Green Building Contractors - Green Building Techniques

 • Provide mechanical ventilation and/or humidification controls.

-• Consider heat recovery ventilators (HRV) or energy recovery ventilators (ERV).
+• Consider heat recovery ventilators or energy recovery ventilators.

 • Use timed exhaust fans for high moisture areas.